gamesbook/pyprototypr/docs/source/card_decks.rst

 ------------
 `↑ <table-of-contents_>`_

-There are five possible types of data sources to create a dataset:
+There are six possible types of data sources to create a dataset:

 1. A CSV file
 2. An Excel file
 3. A ``Matrix`` command
 4. A directory (containing images)
 5. A "list of lists" (included in the script)
+6. The BoardGameGeek API (available as a list-of-lists)

 Apart from the images directory, each data source is essentially a set of rows and columns.
 Each **row** represents data that must appear on a card.